tracel-ai/cubecl-hip/README.md

 The crates in this repository follow the same versioning as HIP.
 Note that HIP version is somewhat different than ROCm version.
 The patch number of HIP version is a monotonic number that uniquely identify the version of HIP.

-Moreover we concatenate two additional digits to the HIP patch version in order to be able to release fixes for the same HIP patch number.

-For instance `6.4.4348200` represents the first release of the bindings for HIP `43482` of ROCm `6.4.x` and `6.4.4348201` represents the second release for these same bindings.
+We had a pre-release number (that acts as official release number), for instance `6.4.43482-1` represents the first release of the bindings for HIP `43482` of ROCm `6.4.x` and `6.4.43482-2` represents the second release for these same bindings.

-This versioning scheme is in place as of May 2025, any previous version of this crate followed a different versioning scheme based on ROCm version instead of HIP.
+This versioning scheme is in place as of October 2025, any previous version of this crate followed a different versioning scheme based on ROCm version instead of HIP.

 Note also that multiple versions of ROCm can ship the same version of HIP.

 ## Usage

 Add the crate [cubecl-hip-sys][2] to the `Cargo.toml` file of your project.
 Cargo will select the HIP version returned by the `hipconfig` utility.

 To specify a different version of HIP manually set the environment variable HIP_PATH to a valid HIP installation path.
 You can